kumuluz/kumuluzee-metrics/README.md

 ## Servlet

-The common module includes a servlet, that exposes all the metrics in a json format.
+The common module includes a servlet, that exposes all the metrics in JSON format.
 The server is enabled by default and can be configured using following configuration keys:
 - `kumuluzee.metrics.servlet.enabled`: Is the servlet enabled.
 Default value is `true`.
 - `kumuluzee.metrics.servlet.mapping`: URL on which the metrics are exposed.
 Default value is `/metrics/*`.

-The servlet can only be accessed if the environment is set to `dev` or if the debug value is set to `true`.
+The servlet can only be accessed if the environment is set to `dev` (default) or if the `kumuluzee.debug` configuration key is set to `true`.
-You can also enable or disable the servlet during runtime by changing the debug value in the etcd.
+You can also enable or disable the servlet during runtime by changing the debug configuration key.

 Example of the configuration: